MartinSzyld/Traffic-Sign-Classifier-in-Browser/README.md

  - Making an incorrect prediction:
 ![image](screenshots/Screenshot_walking_wrong.png)

-- Drawing on top of incorrect prediction to make model do correct prediction:
+- Drawing on top of incorrect prediction to get model to do correct prediction:
 ![image](screenshots/Screenshot_walking_right.png)

 - Drawing a symbol from scratch (just for fun! :)